bhegyi/hive-testbench/README.md

   hive-testbench comes with data generators and sample queries based on both the TPC-DS and TPC-H benchmarks.
 You can choose to use either or both of these benchmarks for experiementation.
 More information about these benchmarks can be found at the Transaction Processing Council homepage.

 - Step 3: Compile and package the appropriate data generator.
+The build scripts probably should run as "root" user.
+This is because if "maven" does not exists, the build scripts try to install maven inorder to compile and buid the packages

   For TPC-DS, ```./tpcds-build.sh``` downloads, compiles and packages the TPC-DS data generator.
   For TPC-H, ```./tpch-build.sh``` downloads, compiles and packages the TPC-H data generator.